Severe Thunderstorm Warning issued for Billings, McKenzie by NWS - News Break

 Severe Thunderstorm Warning issued for Billings, McKenzie by NWS

-Effective: 2021-07-08 19:29:00 CDT Expires: 2021-07-08 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and deadly cloud to ground lightning.
-Seek shelter inside a well-built structure.
-Stay away from windows.
-Target Area: Billings; McKenzie A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 715 PM MDT FOR NORTH CENTRAL BILLINGS AND SOUTHWESTERN MCKENZIE COUNTIES At 629 PM MDT, a severe thunderstorm was located near Grassy Butte, or 27 miles west of Killdeer, moving east at 25 mph.
+Effective: 2021-07-08 19:11:00 CDT Expires: 2021-07-08 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Billings; McKenzie The National Weather Service in Bismarck has issued a * Severe Thunderstorm Warning for North central Billings County in southwestern North Dakota Southwestern McKenzie County in northwestern North Dakota * Until 715 PM MDT. * At 611 PM MDT, a severe thunderstorm was located 12 miles west of Grassy Butte, or 26 miles southwest of Watford City, moving east at 20 mph.
 HAZARD...Ping pong ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees.
-This severe storm will be near Grassy Butte around 640 PM MDT.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Grassy Butte.
 HAIL...1.50IN WIND...60MPHalerts.weather.gov

 Comments / 0